 The history of France is just as fascinating as it is long.
-Located in Western Europe, it shares a tumultuous and complex history with its neighbors, exchanging allies and enemies several times throughout the ages.
+Located in Western Europe, it shares a tumultuous and complex history with its neighbors, exchanging allies and enemicaes several times throughout the ages.

 And with that comes its influence in events and moments in world history, as well as democratic principles and ideas, such as France’s Declaration of the Rights of Man and of the Citizen.

 In fact, France is home to some of the most important moments in history, and was instrumental in the formation of the modern Western world order.
-It is these incidents that have shaped French culture and been a great source of inspiration for the country’s many poets, writers, artists and musicians.

 And it has also made French one of the most spoken languages in the world.
 So with that, here are some fun facts about French history.
 Allons-y!

-1. French cities under Roman Empire
+3. French cities formed under the Roman Empire.

 The Roman capital in Western Europe at the time was Lugdunum, which today is the city of Lyon.
 In addition, cities in Provence like Nimes and Arles where where it was at, for the Romans.
 (If you are in the South of France, don’t forget to visit the famous Pont du Gard aqueduct built by the Romans to carry around 8 million imperial gallons of water per day.)